 Dogs will also reach sexual maturity at this time, depending on the breed.
 Larger ones, such as Great Danes, tend to develop more slowly than small dogs like Pomeranians.
 You may notice behavioral changes that go along with this stage, such as marking.
 That brings into question another vital time in your puppy’s life.

 The question of whether to spay or neuter your pup isn’t as cut and dried as it once was.
-The surgery carries risks for both males and females.
-Then, there’s the question of obesity that often follows.
+The surgery is safe, but new research has brought awareness of potential secondary effects, such as the obesity that often follows.
 On the other hand, having puppies is also chancy.
 Perhaps one of the most glaring issues is the increased risk of other diseases, such as joint disorders in some breeds.

-We recommend discussing the pros and cons with your vet.
+We recommend discussing the best time to desex your dog with your vet.

 You’ll also notice that your puppy doesn’t act the same way it did when it was younger.
 It’s more grown-up and may be less active.
-It may behave differently, too.
-It may start to become more protective of your home and family.
-Your pet may have its routine down pat and remind you when it’s time for a walk.
+Your dog may behave differently, too.
+They may start to become more protective of your home and family.
+Your pet may have their routine down pat and remind you when it’s time for a walk.
 Your puppy is now becoming an adult.

 Puppies mature at different rates on all scores.
 It’s a reflection of selective breeding that may encourage some behaviors or physical characteristics.
 Males are often larger than females, although the difference can vary.
 Some research suggests that they mature more slowly.
 A lot also depends on the breed.

 Dogs in these groups will reach their adult height well before 1 year old.
 Of course, weight is another story that will fluctuate during its lifetime.
 However, they likely reach sexual and emotional maturity by the end of the first year.

 Large-Giant Adult Size